 I consumed 2 cans of Miller with my lunch on Jan 24 On Jan 25 I have a mandatory urine test for probation my p.o.called and said I tested positive for alcohol how is that possible

-Adams County Colorado Posted over 1 year ago
+Adams County Colorado Posted almost 2 years ago

 I just tested positive at work for amphetamine s.
 I take caffeine pills, omeprazole,rantitine, and goodies powders.
 All four are in excess.
 But thats it.
 No illegal anything.
 How the hell is this possible?!!!
 Please help